finom/use-change/README.md

 1. Install by `npm i use-change` or `yarn add use-change`.
 2. Define an object of any shape.
 This is going to be your store.
-3. Wrap your components by `Provider` exported by `use-change`
+3. Wrap your components by `Provider` exported by `use-change`.
-4. Add `useChange` to your components
+4. Add `useChange` to your components.

 ```js
 import React, { ReactElement } from 'react';